klauspost/rawspeed/README.md

 bool is_cfa = r->isCFA;
 ```

 Components per pixel indicates how many components are present per pixel.
 Common values are 1 on CFA images, and 3, found in some DNG images for instance.
-Do note, you cannot assume that an images is CFA just because it is 1 cpp - greyscale DNG images from things like scanners can be saved like that.
+Note that you cannot assume that an images is CFA just because it is 1 cpp — greyscale DNG images from things like scanners can be saved like that.

-The `RawImageType` can be `TYPE_USHORT16` (most common) which indicates unsigned 16 bit data or `TYPE_FLOAT32` (found in some DNGs)
+The `RawImageType` can be `TYPE_USHORT16` (most common) which indicates unsigned 16 bit data or `TYPE_FLOAT32` (found in some DNGs).

 The `isCFA` indicates whether the image has all components per pixel, or if it was taken with a colorfilter array.
 This usually corresponds to the number of components per pixel (1 on CFA, 3 on non-CFA).